Book of Ella Ch 4: Color

 — Amid Amidi (2011) The Art of PIXAR: The Complete Colorscripts and Select Art from 25 Years of Animation, Introduction p 10-11.
 Disney Enterprises Inc. / PIXAR

 The Blue Umbrella (2013). © PIXAR [pixar.com]

 The colorscript for The Blue Umbrella (2013) is a memorable example (from a talk at SIGGRAPH 2013) with a clear application in the Pixar short film.
-The colorscript is in part limited by the story: two umbrellas meeting in the rain, and with the camera set in large part at street level.
-The red umbrella and the blue umbrella bring an almost iridescent color to the grey architecture of the city, and a story of an umbrella of course brings rain.
+The colorscript is limited by the story: two umbrellas meeting in the rain, and with the camera set for the most part at street level.
+The red umbrella and the blue umbrella bring an almost iridescent color to the gray architecture of the city, and a story of an umbrella, of course, brings rain.
 And so the look and sound of the rain was carefully directed to set the mood of the story scene-by-scene: exposure times were varied and married to audio in an effort to create “soft and warm” droplets in pleasant frames and then “harsh and dry” rain in moments of despair.

-Director of The Blue Umbrella — Saschka Unseld shared his process for the film at SIGGRAPH in Anaheim in 2013.
-Saschka explained how story gives form to an emotion and the feeling serves to shape the film— art direction explores an emotion of a story in pre-production and refocuses on the simplicity of that emotion throughout production.
+Director of The Blue Umbrella, Saschka Unseld shared his process for the film at SIGGRAPH in Anaheim in 2013.
+Saschka explained how story gives form to an emotion and the feeling serves to shape the film—how art direction explores an emotion of a story in pre-production and refocuses on the simplicity of that emotion throughout production.
 Color is designed over a sequence of frames to visually shape high and low points along the emotional narrative.

 Designing with Color and Light